deeks019/Round_Robin_Arbitrer/README.md

-<p> The project is a Round Robin Arbitrer which helps us manage access requests more efficiently and in an organised manner.
+<pre>This repository contains all design, simulation, synthesis, and physical design files for the Round Robin Arbiter.
+The project includes RTL code, testbench, waveforms, synthesis results, and physical design layouts.
-This has been designed for fixed time slicing.</p>
+It has been designed for fixed time slicing.
+TABLE OF CONTENTS:</pre>